-Other organs (such as bladder, small intestine, or large intestine) are not typically removed and sent for pathological examination unless they are directly attached to the tumour.
-In these cases your pathologist will examine each organ under the microscope to see if there are any cancer cells attached to those organs.
+Other organs (such as the bladder, small intestine, or large intestine) are not typically removed and sent for pathological examination unless they are directly attached to the tumour.
+In these cases, your pathologist will examine each organ under the microscope to see if there are any cancer cells attached to those organs.
 Cancer cells in other organs are used to determine the tumour stage (see Pathologic stage below).

 Lymph nodes are small immune organs located throughout the body.
-Cancer cells can travel from the tumour to a lymph node through lymphatic channels located in and around the tumour (see Lymphovascular invasion above).
-The movement of cancer cells from the tumour to a lymph node is called a metastasis.
+Cancer cells can travel from the tumour to a lymph node through lymphatic channels located in and around the tumour.
+The movement of cancer cells from the tumour to a lymph node is called metastasis.

 Your pathologist will carefully examine all lymph nodes for cancer cells.
 Lymph nodes that contain cancer cells are often called positive while those that do not contain any cancer cells are called negative.
 Most reports include the total number of lymph nodes examined and the number, if any, that contain cancer cells.

 If cancer cells are found in a lymph node, the size of the area involved by cancer will be measured and described in your report.